JohnFlorinus/KeyCrate/README.md

 Cryptographic Security
 * Bruteforce resistant - The PBKDF2 goes through 1 000 000 iterations with HMAC and SHA512.
-* Rainbow table attack resistant - Both AES and PBKDF2 uses a unique IV and salt that is randomly generated for each user through a CSPRNG.
+* Precomputed tables resistant - Both AES and PBKDF2 uses a unique IV and salt that is randomly generated for each user through a CSPRNG.
 Rainbow table attacks will not work.